214zzl995/subtitle-fast/crates/subtitle-fast-decoder/README.md

 ## Error handling

-All failures map to `FrameError` variants:
+All failures map to `DecoderError` variants:

 - `Unsupported` – the chosen backend was not compiled into this build.
 - `BackendFailure` – the native backend returned an error string.